-The Seven-Second Rule (by
+The Seven-Second Rule (

 If you are a television news producer or documentary filmmaker, you have almost certainly faced this issue.